Working out how to drive fast is important to succeed in motor racing.

 This machine is trying to develop peripheral vision and, to some level, hand-eye co-ordination.

 OK so if it is not pure reaction times, what is it that makes someone able to drive faster than someone else.

-My theory is that being able to drive fast is about being able to imagine the experience and then adapt this imagination as you’re driving round.
+My theory is that being able to drive fast is about being able to imagine the experience and then adapt this image as you’re driving around.

 In part this is about visualisation.

 In my view, I believe you need to be able to imagine the experience, during the experience.

 The better and fast you can get at doing this, the less effort and less reacting you need to do; in effect, you just have to react to the differences between what you believe you’re about to experience and what actually happens.

 It is perhaps one of the reasons why people who train a lot give themselves a better chance of doing well because they have had so much more experience of different situations that they almost don’t have to instinctively react to anything.

 One relatively popular piece of research within the Sporting community that backs up my theory is in Malcolm Gladwell’s Outliers.
 He discusses a 10,000-hour rule, were to truly excel you need to train for at least 10,000 hours.

 In summary, to be able to drive fast you need to be able to imagine the whole experience you will feel behind the wheel.